 Federal Residential Renewable Energy Tax Credit

-- Rebates: Solar companies may help you claim a rebate, or partial refund of your purchase, for your solar system.
-States or counties will also sometimes offer limited-time rebates.
-Any rebates you receive will usually come off the total price before tax credits are calculated.
+- Rebates: Solar companies may help you claim a rebate, or partial refund after purchase, for your solar panels.
+States or counties will also offer limited-time rebates at various times.
+Any rebates you receive will usually come off the total price before any tax credits are calculated.

 Federal Solar Incentives

-Your local Union City solar panel installation expert can provide you with more information about the ITC and how it applies to your situation.
+Contacting your local Union City solar panel installer is the best way to learn more about how the ITC could apply to your situation.

 More information about the new Inflation Reduction Act can be found here.
-Your local Union City solar panel company is the best resource for answering your questions about the new Clean Energy Credit and how it will apply to you.
+Your local Union City solar panel installation experts can answer your questions and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives

-Tax credits, rebates and more might be provided at multiple levels.
-On top of federal solar incentives, there are often state and local ones, too.
+In addition to federal solar incentives, there are often also state ones.
+Tax credits, rebates and more may be available at a more local level.
 Certain incentives are offered for only a limited time, while others are ongoing.
-These local incentives could come from your county or municipality, or from the New Jersey government.
+Your local solar incentives could come from the Indiana government, or from your specific county or municipality.

 Next Steps for Installing Solar in Union City